HordiienkoOlha/pizza-style/README.md

 views: This directory contains the views for each route, such as PizzaView, CartView, and NotFoundView.
 redux: This directory contains the Redux store and action creators.
 theme: This directory contains the Material-UI theme configuration.

+Pages

+- Pizza
+- Cart

+Approach

+The project was developed using the Mobile First approach, with responsive design for mobile devices from 320px, tablets from 768px and desktops from 1280px.
+The CSS Grid algorithm was used to create the layout of the product cards.